fagneroc/terraform-github-repository/README.md

 - Checking out the repository.
 - Configuring AWS credentials.
 - Setting up Terraform.
-- Listing modified directories and applying Terraform configurations to those directories.
+- Listing modified directories in the last commit and applying Terraform configurations to those directories.

+### Future releases

+- List the directories removed in the last commit and application Terraform destroy.

 ### License